 Plymouth is frequently regarded as one of the most haunted places in America.
 Being one of the oldest cities in the US, Plymouth is an easy choice for a ghost tour.

-Plymouth Night Tour takes you past many of the most haunted places in town including Burial Hill (one of the oldest cemeteries in the country) and the Spooner House (reported sighting of a ghost named Abigail have been reported by many locals).
+Plymouth Night Tour takes you past many of the most haunted places in town including Burial Hill (one of the oldest cemeteries in the country) and the Spooner House (reported sightings of a ghost named Abigail have been reported by many locals).

 This tour comes complete with flashlights and EMF meters for every guest.
 Along the way, you will listen to fascinating stories about the history of Plymouth, including reports of spooky hauntings throughout the years.